Let's talk about partial dentures, how much they cost, what they are made of, and if you need them.

 In fact, your dentist may prefer a cheaper material over a more expensive material.
 Every mouth is different and some people may find a certain material too uncomfortable, while for others it's the best solution, but your dentist will help you choose the best option for you.

 Let's look a little more at the different types of partial false teeth available.

 Acrylic removable partial dentures

 An acrylic (or plastic) removable partial denture has a plate that is made from plastic, and the false teeth are set into the base.
 They then are secured in your mouth with small metal clasps that attach to your existing teeth.
-These can sometimes be bulkier than metal partial dentures, which we’ll talk about below, but they are also easier to adjust and more affordable.
+These can sometimes be bulkier than metal partial dentures, which we'll talk about below, but they are also easier to adjust and more affordable.
 One common type of partial denture when you have just one or two missing teeth is a dental flipper.
 You can read more about dental flippers in our full article.

 Cast metal removable partial dentures

 This is probably the most common kind of partial denture.
 It consists of a cobalt and chromium frame and has either precision attachments or metal attachments.
 Precision attachments are preferred since they are less noticeable, but they are also the more expensive option.
 The frame is not visible because it is covered by a gum-colored synthetic material.
 Cast metal frames are preferred to plastic, except in the case when a patient has periodontal disease.
 That's because periodontal disease can lead to more drastic changes in the shape of your mouth than just the kind of changes that happen with aging, so you will have to get your dentures adjusted more often.
 And plastic dentures are easier to modify.

 Flexible partial dentures